philipdongfei/MyAlgs4/Chapter44_code/Exercises/Exercises_44.md

 4.4.21 Show, in the style of the trace in the text, the process of computing the SPT with the Bellman-Ford algorithm for the edge-weighted digraph of EXERCISE 4.4.5.

+4.4.22 *Vertex weights*.
+Show that shortest-paths computations in edge-weighted digraphs with nonnegative weights on vertices (where the weight of a path is defined to be the sum of the weights of the vertices) can be handled by building an edge-weighted digraph that has weights on only the edges.

+4.4.23 *Source-sink shortest paths*.
+Develop an API and implementation that use a version of Dijkstra's algorithm to solve the *source-sink* shortest path problem on edgeweighted digraphs.

+4.4.24 *Multisource shortest paths*.
+Develop an API and implementation that uses Dijkstra's algorithm to solve the *multisource* shortest-paths problem on edge-weighted digraphs with positive edge weights: given a set of sources, find a shortest-paths forest that enables implementation of a method that returns to clients the shortest path from any source to each vertex.
+Hint: Add a dummy vertex with a zero-weight edge to each source, or initialize the priority queue with all sources, with their distTo[] entries set to 0.

+4.4.25 *Shortest path between two subsets*.
+Given a digraph with positive edge weights, and two distinguished subsets of vertices S and T, find a shortest path from any vertex in S to any vertex in T. Your algorithm should run in time proportional to ElogV, in the worst case.